 Private Education Loans

-We suggest you use ELM Select as a research tool to help you compare lenders and make an informed decision.
-The lenders listed on ELM Select are lenders Fordham has worked with in the past and are offered for your convenience.
+We suggest using ELM Select as a research tool to help compare lenders.
+The lenders displayed on ELM Select and listed below have been carefully vetted and used by Fordham students in the past.
 You are not limited to these lenders and you may choose any lender you wish.

 The lenders below provide options for students seeking to borrow a loan in their parent’s name, who are trying to resolve balances from prior semesters, or who have been denied credit based loans.